History of Illinois: Pre-Columbian era

 The French, who arrived during the 1670s–80s and established the Illinois colony, helped to stabilize the region.
 The Miami & Mascouten subtribes merged back into two—the Miami & Wea-- & returned to the east in the 1690s.
 In the aftermath of the Yamasee War (1715–1717) in the early 18th century, the French also offered aid to a breakaway group of Yuchi known as the Chisca, who had once resided in southeast Kentucky and had them migrate into Illiniwek territory.
 During the French & Indian War, English influence spread deep into and destabilized the Illinois Colony.
 The largely Algonquian-ized Chisca split away and returned to Kentucky, taking several of the Illiniwek peoples with them (although, some remained) and became known as the Kispoko.
 The Kispoko soon after merged with the Shawnee.
 Later, the remaining Illiniwek were pushed out onto the Great Plains, alike many other tribes and were broken down as several peoples fought for adequate land.
 Today, the remaining Illiniwek are part of a single tribe—the Peoria of Oklahoma.

 European exploration and colonization

 French explorers Jacques Marquette and Louis Jolliet explored the Mississippi and Illinois Rivers in 1673.
-As a result of their exploration, the Illinois Country was part of the French empire until 1763, when it passed to the British.
-The area was ceded to the new United States in 1783 and became part of the Northwest Territory.
+As a result of their exploration, the Illinois Country was part of the French empire until 1763, when it passed to the British, who later annexed the area to Canada in 1774.
+It was later ceded to the new United States in 1783 and became part of the Northwest Territory.
+The Illinois campaign was part of the Western theater of the American Revolutionary War.